Well hello there, you may be wondering, who is this woman enjoying this food? It’s me! Mieke. And I love food.

 I am open to collaborations, as long as there is a good natural fit and a fair exchange of resources.
 I am just a hobbyist with very limited means.
 Paying for literally everything out of my lint filled pockets.
 So if you’re a big company, I probably won’t collaborate for produce or exposure (jk KitchenAid, come at me) but I could do with money.
 If you’re small, local and professional we might be able work something out.

-Download my fall 2019 media kit here to find out more about me, my audience and my channels if you are that professional.
+Download my spring 2020 media kit here to find out more about me, my audience and my channels should you be that professional.

 You’re always welcome to send me stuff to try if you think I might be interested.
 I can’t guarantee I’ll have something positive to say but I’m not in the business of trash talking small independent businesses online, so if I don’t like it no harm no foul.
 Contact me via the below email address if you have something to share.